 I failed a unit quiz.
 Have I failed the course?

-If you fail a unit quiz, you can take it again until you pass.
+If you fail a unit quiz, you must restudy the unit and take the quiz again until you pass.
 You must score at least 80% on the unit quizzes to pass.

 Do I have to take an online exam?

 After reviewing all units, you must take and pass the Transport Canada Boating Safety Test covering all the course material.
 You have 30 days to write the online Transport Canada Boating Safety Test, which is a 50-question test.